jthlim/the_silver_searcher/README.md

 * Avoid trying to open ignore files that don't exist
 * Memory map usage has a file size threshold
 * Directory processing improved
+* Fix --stats from being stupidly slow

 How much faster is it?

 For simple short literal searches, expect ~2x performance

+For large directories, expect at least 4x performance

 For regular expressions, you can expect 2-5x in many cases, with some results over 100x